 Quebec reports two new COVID-19 deaths, 123 new cases

-MONTREAL -- There are now 5,683 people who have died of COVID-19 in Quebec, health authorities announced Monday, as confirmed cases in the province reached 59,722.

-That’s up two from the total of 5,681 deaths reported Sunday, one of which took place before July 26, authorities said.
-COVID-19 cases in Quebec rose 123 from the total of 59,599 announced a day earlier.

-There are 172 people being treated for COVID-19 in Quebec hospitals as of Monday, the same number reported 24 hours earlier.
-Of those in a hospital, 18 are in intensive care, up one from the 17 reported Sunday.
+There are now 169 people being treated for COVID-19 in the province's hospitals, down three from the previous day.
+Of those, 21 are in intensive care, an increase of three people.

-Recoveries haven't been reported in Quebec for a few days due to technical issues, officials say.

-Quebec reported that it completed analyses of 14,432 COVID-19 tests on Saturday, down 502 from the 14,934 it completed a day earlier.
+Quebec reported it had completed analyses of 10,325 COVID-19 tests on Sunday, down 4,107 from the previous day.
 (Quebec reports its daily testing figures from two days prior).